temporal-sa/temporal-money-transfer-typescript/README.md

 ### Developer environment
 - Requires nodemon and ts-node installed
-- Open VSCode and hit 'start debugging'
+- Open VSCode and hit 'start debugging' on the 'Launch' configuration
+- For Temporal workers `npm run worker.workflow` and `npm run worker.activity`